willierushrush/willierushrush.github.io/_pages/research.md

 ## Preprints and papers in preparation
   * The combinatorics of sector renormalization. [arXiv:2607.11408](https://arxiv.org/abs/2607.11408)
-  * Uniform bounds on bubbles of neutral quadratic polynomials. (w/ Dzmitry Dudko) [arxiv:2609.15500](https://arxiv.org/abs/2609.15500)
+  * Uniform bounds for bubbles of neutral quadratic polynomials. (w/ Dzmitry Dudko) [arxiv:2609.15500](https://arxiv.org/abs/2609.15500)
   * Lebesgue measure of the postcritical set of neutral quadratic polynomials
   * Rigidity of the attractor of neutral renormalization (w/ Dzmitry Dudko, Mikhail Lyubich)